vinceskahan/v5wiki/view-logs.md

 # view all of the message contents, not just the first few words of each line
 sudo journalctl -u weewx | more
 ```

-## Make WeeWX save directly to files and skip the system logging

-Since version 4, WeeWX uses the Python `logging` module.
-This means that you can configure WeeWX to save its messages directly to files, skipping your system's logging mechanism.
-The Python `logging` module can also do log rotation, so log files do not grow too big, or so that older log files are deleted automatically.

-Using the Python `logging` might be a good choice if you want to save logs to an in-memory partition, in order to minimize writes to disk.

-For details, see the [development guide for logging](https://github.com/weewx/weewx/wiki/WeeWX-v4-and-logging).

-For even more details, see the [Python logging documentation](https://docs.python.org/3/library/logging.html).

 ## How to test your system logger